zacanger/niddesa/book/00-introduction.md

 confusing mess, so I've chosen to omit them.
 Most of the suttas are less than twenty verses, so correlating verses between the Niddesa and different translations of the Sutta Nipāta should be straightforward for the reader.

-I have also chosen to use the term 'Rhinoceros' rather than 'Rhinoceros Horn';
-there is some debate about this, but a decision had to be made one way or the other.
-The message in the verses is the same either way.

 References to other texts are in square brackets and use the common abbreviations (Jat., Dhp., etc.); statements of who is speaking a given stanza